 - Uber Technologies in several significant litigations, including in securing the dismissal by the District of Massachusetts and affirmance on appeal by the First Circuit of a $750 million unfair competition lawsuit brought by the largest taxi conglomerate in Boston.
 The district court previously held that Uber did not compete unfairly in the Boston market when it operated without a license in violation of longstanding taxi rules, and the First Circuit held that Uber was not liable for violating the Massachusetts unfair competition statute or the common law for unfair competition.

-- Pfizer in multiple complex litigation matters, including in securing the denial of a preliminary injunction and dismissal of a high-profile “reverse discrimination” suit alleging that Pfizer’s Breakthrough Fellowship Program, designed to enhance Pfizer’s pipeline of diverse leaders, violates Section 1981, Title VI of the Civil Rights Act, the Affordable Care Act, and various New York State and New York City human rights laws.
+- Pfizer in multiple complex litigation matters, including in securing the denial of a preliminary injunction and dismissal, affirmed by the Second Circuit, of a high-profile “reverse discrimination” suit alleging that Pfizer’s Breakthrough Fellowship Program, designed to enhance Pfizer’s pipeline of diverse leaders, violates Section 1981, Title VI of the Civil Rights Act, the Affordable Care Act, and various New York State and New York City human rights laws.

 - Goldman Sachs Group as co-lead counsel in a billion-dollar, long-running securities class action filed in the wake of a 2010 SEC action alleging that Goldman Sachs helped a client short a collateralized debt obligation that the bank was simultaneously selling to customers, ultimately losing those customers $1 billion.
-After securing an important U.S. Supreme Court decision, Paul Weiss continues to represent Goldman Sachs before the Second Circuit.
+After securing an important U.S. Supreme Court decision, Paul Weiss won a major victory at the Second Circuit when the panel unanimously reversed certification of the investor class action and instructed the district court to decertify the class.
+The plaintiffs subsequently declined a last chance to appeal Goldman’s resounding appellate win and voluntarily dismissed their case, bringing a decade of hard-fought litigation to a close.

 - Morgan Stanley in multiple high-stakes class actions, including in: